microsoft/vscode-jupyter/TELEMETRY.md

 * DATASCIENCE.EXPORT_PYTHON_FILE_AND_OUTPUT  (Telemetry.ExportPythonFileAndOutputInteractive)
       Owner: [@IanMatthewHuff](https://github.com/IanMatthewHuff)
-       <span style="color:red">Feature not defined.</span>
-       <span style="color:red">Source not defined (whether its a user action or 'N/A').</span>
     ```
-    User exports a .py file with cells along with the outputs from the current IW as a Jupyter Notebook.
+    User exports a .py file with cells along with the outputs which that file would generate in the Interactive Windows as a Jupyter Notebook.
     ```